DCS-training/SentimentAnalysis/README.md

 # Sentiment Analysis

-This tutorial on Sentiment Analysis was developed for CDCS by **Dave Elsmore** (Edina) and updated by Xandra Dave Cochran.
+This tutorial on Sentiment Analysis was developed for CDCS by **Dave Elsmore** (Edina) and updated by Xandra Dave Cochran, Somya Iqbal and Aybuke Atalay.
-This workshop uses the programming language **Python** to perform some common text analysis  tasks.
+This workshop uses the programming language **Python** and **R** to perform some common text analysis  tasks.
 The aim is that by using the pre-supplied code examples, and editing them to examine the different results, you will begin to gain an understand of the techniques used.
 ## Workshop Files

 #### Text Files